Safe Zone/Brave Space

 - Test Out of the Fundamentals Session online!
 After successfully completing the online test, you will be able register for your two required advanced sessions.
 The Fundamentals test out should take about 30-60 minutes.
 Keep in mind, this test is to evaluate your knowledge and competencies regarding issues pertaining to and affecting LGBTQIA+ individuals.
-Failure to prove sufficient expertise would mean that you will have to attend a Fundamentals session to continue with the Safe Zone program.
 You automatically pass with a score of 90% or above.

 Instructions to access Safe Zone Test Out:

 - Click the link below to direct you to Test Out webpage.